-Measure 5c, Information, Data, and Communication Is the school maintaining student and employee information and data securely and communicating with stakeholders appropriately?
-Points Available Meets Standard: The school complied with all applicable laws, rules, regulations, provisions of its charter contract, governing board policies, and SCSC directives relating to providing required federal notices and the handling of information and stakeholder communication, including but not limited to: Giving appropriate notices and maintaining the security of providing access to student records under the Family Educational Rights and Privacy Act and other applicable authorities; Transferring of student records; and Confidentiality of personnel records not subject to open records requirements.
-6 Approaches Standard: The school failed to comply with at least one applicable law, rule, regulation, provision of its charter contract, governing board policy, or SCSC directive relating to providing required federal notices and the handling of information and stakeholder communication during its SCSC onsite or desk monitoring visit, but the school adequately remedied its finding(s) and regained compliance.
-3 Does Not Meet Standard: The school failed to comply with at least one applicable law, rule, regulation, provision of its charter contract, governing board policy, or SCSC directive relating to providing required federal notices and the handling of information and stakeholder communication.
-0
+0 Giving appropriate notices and maintaining the security of providing access to student 1 records under the Family Educational Rights and Privacy Act and other applicable İ authorities; ı 0 Transferring of student records; and İ 0 Confidentiality of personnel records not subject to open records requirements.
+L Approaches St andard: The school failed to comply with at least one applicable law, rule, regulation, provision of its charter İ contract, go overning board policy, or SCSC directive relating to providing required federal notices and the 2 handling of information and stakeholder communication during its SCSC onsite or desk monitoring visit, İ but the sch ool adequately remedied its finding(s) and regained compliance. l Does Not Mee t Standard: The school failed to comply with at least one applicable law, rule, regulation, provision of its charter 0 contract, go overning board policy, or SCSC directive relating to providing required federal notices and the U handling of information and stakeholder communication. ı